Get sucked right into ancient Egypt, and the epic lives of the Egyptian royals.

 This was my favorite character.
 Loxias is a cool character.
 She got hired by Taita to tutor the princesses.
 She is well-read and intelligent.

-Desert God take us on a journey up the Nile river.
+Desert God takes us on a journey up the Nile river.
 Then through Arabia and the city of Babylon, and over the open seas.
 Even though the book is quite long (more than 400 pages), it was easy to stay in the world that Wilbur Smith created.
 There are a lot of action.
 The battles, pirates, and much more kept the pages flying.

 WHAT I THOUGHT